GeekHunter-Brasil/hello-world/career/expectations/software-development-analyst/README.md

 ### Soft Skills

-- Is able to keep their presence in synchronous moments (e.g. squad rituals such as dailies, plannings, reviews; pair programming sessions) and asynchronous ones (e.g. discussions on Slack, JIRA, Basecamp, etc).
+- Communicates efficiently in synchronous moments (e.g. squad rituals such as dailies, plannings, reviews; pair programming sessions) as well as asynchronous ones (e.g. discussions on Slack, JIRA, Basecamp, etc).
 - Is really motivated to learn more and develop their skills.
-- Usually understands their own strengths and weaknesses, and sees something they want to prioritize in their career.
+- Usually understands their own strengths and gaps, and identifies paths they want to prioritize in their career.
 The leadership process here is usually easier, since this person is able to develop their skills with some level of autonomy.
 - Has emotional resilience to go through challenging scenarios and is able to receive valuable feedbacks and use them to improve.

 ## 🐓 Senior Software Development Analyst